TRDWgrj/DSCPage-github.io/README.md

-# DSC-Ship-Project-Page-github.io
+# Ship-Project-Page-github.io

-This page includes a project for DSC 450
+This page includes a software solution for efficient shipping.

-The project is regarding efficient shipping.
-I include a word doc report that explains the project.
+I include a word doc that explains the project.